sahasrara62/linux-fun/README.md

-# linux-fun-insults
-how to show sarcastic comment or insult in linux terminal/konsole  when someone write wrong password.
+some amazing things to do in ubutu / linux sustem